The CurrCon Java Applet displays prices on this

 CurrCon requires an up-to-date browser

-and Java version 1.7 or later, preferably 1.8.0_131.
+and Java version 1.8, preferably 1.8.0_131.

 If you can’t see the prices in your local currency,

 Troubleshoot.
-Use Chrome for best results.
+Use Firefox for best results.

 PAD (Portable Application Description) files contain contact information about the author,

-broadcasting them so that people looking for a program such yours can find them, and
+broadcasting them so that people looking for a program such yours can find them and

 use them to find your download site.

 files are ordinary text XML (extensible Markup Language) files, so you can view,

 files are accepted by many affiliate bureaus, free upload sites etc. RegNow was one of the first to adopt them.
 All

 submission sites use the PAD format to describe your shareware or freeware.

 ASP (Association of Shareware Professionals)